 Now in its 9th year Deer Shed Festival offers three days of contemporary music and art takes place at a 90 acre site at Baldersby Park near Topcliffe, in North Yorkshire From Friday 20th to Sunday 22nd July 2018, the first weekend of the school summer holidays.

-Acts announced so far include Friday headliner Drenge, as well as This Is The Kit, HMLTD, Nadine Shah, Jane Weaver, Bill Ryder-Jones, Dream Wife, Holy Moly & the Crackers, Joan As Police Woman, Goat Girl, Pictish Trail, and more, with more to be announced.
+Acts announced so far include Drenge, Goldfrapp, and Field Music, as well as: Public Service Broadcasting, Jane Weaver, Nadine Shah, Bill Ryder-Jones, HMLTD, Gaz Coombes, Blaenavon, This is the Kit, Mush, The Orielles, Dream Wife, Lowly, Holy Moly & The Crackers, Warm Digits, Scott Matthews, Joan As Police Woman, Goat Girl, Pictish Trail, and more, with more to be announced.

 For the details including day and stage splits as announced please see the line-up page.